 An avid freelance and chamber musician, Laura has performed throughout the United States and internationally.
 As a chamber musician, Dr. Eakman has collaborated with the assistant concertmaster of the New York Philharmonic, Michelle Kim, as well as renowned soloist, Elizabeth Pitcairn.
-She has worked with the Bill T. Jones and Arnie Zane Dance Company, regularly plays with the Colorado New Music Ensemble and is a founding member of the Avant Duo, Kylian Quartet and Camus Quartet which toured the Netherlands in 2009.
+She has worked with the Bill T. Jones and Arnie Zane Dance Company, performed with new music ensembles in Colorado, and was a founding member of the Avant Duo, Kylian Quartet, and Camus Quartet which toured the Netherlands in 2009.
 She has served as assistant principal violist with the Northbrook Symphony Orchestra, the Kishwaukee Symphony Orchestra, and the Lasalle Bank Messiah held at Chicago’s Civic Opera House.

 I whole hearted-ly believe in Dr. Suzuki's core ideal that important character traits may be acquired through learning the violin.
 The dedication, commitment, persistence, and creativity it takes to play an instrument well, continues to enhance every aspect of a persons' life, long after lessons have ended.
 Just as necessary: humility, patience, understanding and tolerance can be learned through involvement within a like-minded community, such as group lessons and recitals.

 Because we are developing much more than just violin technique, importance must be placed on the process of learning instead of a finish line.
 Essentially, I want my students to understand, how to learn through tackling the everyday obstacles of learning to play the violin at a high level.
 By mastering practice techniques such as repetition, problem solving, and experimentation, students are able to gain satisfaction and confidence by overcoming difficult challenges and expressing themselves through music.
 At the same time enormous effort is placed on allowing the student to keep an open mind by creating a positive and non-judgmental environment.